jamf/ReEnroller/README.md

 Use ReEnroller to build a package to take a macOS device enrolled in one Jamf server and enroll it into another.
-* Ability to add (and then remove) a profile to the package.
+* Ability to add (and then remove) a wifi profile to the package.
 This can help maintain a WiFi connection while migrating.
 * Machine attempts to fail back to original server if enrollment in the new server fails.
 * Specify the number of attempts and interval between attempts for enrolling in the new server.
 * Can also be used for initial enrollments.
 * Enroll into a specific site.
 * Can automatically create a policy to verify enrollment in the new server.
 * Select a policy to run after a successful enrollment.
-* Deploy the package with policy or push it to an individual machine from within the app.

 Important:

+* When deploying to machines running macOS 13+ be sure to deploy ReEnrollerNotifications.mobileconfig before the package.
 * After enrolling in the new server the user must approve the MDM profile for macOS 10.13 and above.
 * Big Sur and later that fail back to the source server will not automatically (re)install the MDM profile.